OfficeDev/Microsoft-Teams-Samples/samples/bot-configuration-app/csharp/README.md

 - office
 - office-365
 languages:
-- nodejs
+- csharp
 extensions:
  contentType: samples
- createdDate: "25-09-2023 23:30:17"
+ createdDate: "11/03/2024 01:38:25 PM"
-urlFragment: officedev-microsoft-teams-samples-bot-configuration-app-nodejs
+urlFragment: officedev-microsoft-teams-samples-bot-configuration-app-csharp
 ---

-# Bot Configuration
+# Teams App Localization
 This sample demonstrates the features of bot configuration and reconfiguration for both teams and group chats, including a type-ahead search (static and dynamic) control on Adaptive Cards.

 To get a configurable card with a static typeahead search control, add the bot to a Teams or group chat scope.
 Upon submission, the card will be updated to include a dynamic typeahead search control.